The Voice of Poland: Season 15 (2024)

 The fifteenth season premiered on September 7, 2024.
 Among the coaches from the previous season, Tomson & Baron and Lanberry returned for their thirteenth and third seasons, respectively.
 Michał Szpak returned as a coach for his fifth season after a three-season hiatus.
 Additionally, Kuba Badach joined the panel this season as a new coach.
 On August 2, 2024, it was confirmed that Paulina Chylewska would make her debut as the main host, replacing Tomasz Kammel.
 On August 5, 2024, it was announced that Maciej Musiał would return as the second host after a three-season hiatus, replacing Aleksander Sikora.
 The winner of the fifteenth series was Anna Iwanek from Team Kuba.

 Season 16 (2025)

 The sixteenth season premiered on September 6, 2025.
 This season introduces the "Comeback Stage" feature along with the fifth additional coach mentoring the contestants who failed to succeed in the Blind Auditions.
 On August 1, 2025, it was announced that Margaret would return to the show as a coach after a five-season hiatus.
 On August 4, 2025, it was announced that Tomson & Baron, Michał Szpak, and Kuba Badach would return as coaches for their fourteenth, sixth, and second seasons, respectively.
 On August 5, 2025, it was announced that season 7 finalist Ania Karwan would become the Comeback Stage coach for the sixteenth season.
+The winner of the sixteenth series was Jan Piwowarczyk from Team Margaret.

+Season 17 (2026)

+The seventeenth season premiered on September 12, 2026.
+On August 3, 2026, it was announced that Tomson & Baron, Michał Szpak, and Kuba Badach would return as main coaches for their fifteenth, seventh, and third seasons, respectively, alongside Edyta Bartosiewicz, who would replace Margaret as the new main coach.
+Additionally, Ania Karwan reprised her role as the Comeback Stage coach this season.